levibe/sublime/README.md

-# Sublime settings and snippets [Setup](#setup)
+# Sublime settings and snippets

 Boxy Ocean theme with customized preferences.

-Javascript, Node, and Vue snippets with no semicolons and tab indenting.
+See [Setup](#setup)

 # Snippets

+Javascript style is no semicolons and tab indenting.

 * [CSS](#css)
 * [HTML](#html)